Arabian Adventure: Production

 benign and evil jinnees and one or two very special ideas of our own."

-In April 1978 EMI Films announced they would make the film as part of a series of films they wanted to produce with the newly formed Orion Pictures.
+Deeley and Spikings had introduced a system at EMI Films in which they would not make a film unless a US company put up half the budget.
+Arabian Adventure was a part of a slate of six films EMI were making that comprised Death on the Nile with Paramount, Warlords of Atlantis and Arabian Adventure with Columbia, Convoy with United Artists, The Deer Hunter with Universal, and The Driver with Twentieth Century Fox.
+However, in April 1978 EMI Films announced they would make Arabian Adventure as part of a series of films they wanted to produce with the newly formed Orion Pictures.
 It did end up being one of Orion's first films, along with the Academy Award-winning A Little Romance, Over the Edge, Promises in the Dark, Heart Beat, The Wanderers and the box office hit 10.

 Filming took place in September 1978.
+The film was shot at Pinewood Studios, Buckinghamshire, U.K.

 Christopher Lee returned to Britain for the first time in three years to take the lead role.
 "I couldn't resist it" said Lee.
 "It's a very fine screenplay by Brian, falling into the true fairy tale genre of romance and beauty combined with the kind of wickedness and violence which has sent delicious shivers down the spines of children of all nations since time immemorial."

-Hayles died during filming, on October 30, 1978 shortly after having delivered his first draft of a third original film for Dark and Connor, about pirate ghosts.
+Hayles died during filming, on October 30, 1978, shortly after having delivered his first draft of a third original film for Dark and Connor, about pirate ghosts.

+Reception

+The Guardian called it "a modicum of fun since the flying carpets are excellent" but thought the script was poor.